Seth-Buchanan/arrayify.nvim/README.md

 5. Look into cleaner methods of file type detection.

-6. Get rid of the big if else statement for recognizing file types and instead make the file types the key in a map or name for a struct.
-The map would then be iterated though with the symbols for the correct language loaded.
+6. Get rid of the big if else statement for recognizing file types and instead make the file types the key in a map or something simular.
-This would make it where new languages can be supported by only adding a new key, value pair.

 7. Better variable names.

-8. Add supported languages.
+8. Expand programming language support.

 9. Add type cast arrays for languages like Rust and Java.
 Starting with languages that don't allow for mixed data type arrays.